arriven/db1000n/README.md

 The software is provided as is under no guarantee.
 I will update both the repo and this readme as I go during following days (date of writing this is 26th of February 2022, third day into russian invasion into Ukraine)

+Synflood implementation is taken from https://github.com/bilalcaliskan/syn-flood and slightly patched.
+I couldn't just import the package as all the functionality code was in an internal package preventing import into other modules.
+Will figure it out better later (sorry to the owner).